afraz-khan/hush-hush/README.md

    > If script is stuck due to some error, try to run it again or feel free to contact.
 I am more than happy to help :).

 4. Use `tmux` to create a new terminal session for your wallet application.
-That session would run in background so that you can work simultaneously in other terminal sessions.
+That session would run in background so that you can work simultaneously in other terminal sessions on the server.
    * Create new session
      ```
      tmux new -s mywalletapp
      ```
-   * server your application using below command
+   * serve your application using below command
      ```
      gunicorn --bind x.x.x.x:8080 wsgi:app
      ```